The Rise of the Cozy, Clean Fiction Novel – Profitable Escapes

 K-lytics.com has discovered a few of these to be profitable niches.
 K-lytics, the brainchild of Alex Newton, is a nerd’s heaven for analytics and spreadsheets.
 His system finds the profitable categories by supply and demand.
 And tells where the market is saturated.

 Both Cozy Mysteries and Clean Romances have been uptrending like crazy, while the major genre of Romance is downtrending steadily for the last year while prices for these 200-300K word books has been averaging closer toward USD .99.
 (Meaning: unprofitable – especially since it takes someone usually over year (or longer) to write, edit and publish a single book that long.)
+(Note: his recent update shows that the price has started up-ticking again, while Mysteries are nearly overtaking Romance in sales.)

 Here’s the k-lytics links to their seminars on this (only intro’s):